yindaheng98/lapis-gs/README.md

 <p align="center">
     <span class="small">
-        *<i>Lapis</i> means ”layer” in Malay, the national language of Singapore --- the host of 3DV'25.
-The logo in the title depicts <a href="https://en.wikipedia.org/wiki/Kue_lapis">kuih lapis</a>, or ”layered cake”, a local delight in Singapore and neighboring countries.
+        *<i>Lapis</i> means "layer" in Malay, the national language of Singapore --- the host of 3DV'25.
+The logo in the title depicts <a href="https://en.wikipedia.org/wiki/Kue_lapis">kuih lapis</a>, or "layered cake", a local delight in Singapore and neighboring countries.
 The authors are glad to serve kuih lapis to our friends at the conference to share the joy of the layered approach 🥳.
     </span>
 </p>
 <br>